-Katherine COPSEY: Minister, in relation to the extension of time that this bill affords you discretion in relation to both the monitoring licence and the lottery licence, why are you seeking this flexibility and why are you not continuing with the existing 15 years or 10 years respectively that exist in legislation?
+Katherine COPSEY: I will ask all my questions at clause 1.
+Minister, in relation to the extension of time that this bill affords you discretion in relation to for both the monitoring licence and the lottery licence, why are you seeking this flexibility and why are you not continuing with the existing 15 years or 10 years respectively that exist in legislation?

 Enver ERDOGAN: I thank Ms Copsey for her question and interest in this matter.
 I think it is a really good question, because this is the first time we are removing that limit in particular, for example, for lotteries.
-I think what we are trying to achieve is also - as I said in my summing up speech - about capturing the best value for this public asset.
+I think what we are trying to achieve is also - as I said in my summing-up speech - about capturing the best value for this public asset.
 So rather than locking in arbitrary limits, we believe decisions like licence length are best made on a case-by-case basis informed by expert advice, market interests and what delivers the greatest benefit for Victorians.
 It is really providing that flexibility to respond to where the market is at.